rkstarnerd/Post_It/README.md

 Twilio Integration:

+    Remove config/twilio.yml from .gitignore
     Enter your twilio credentials in config/twilio.yml
       If left blank and 2-factor authentication is turned on, the user will be prompted to contact an administrator.

 _The application can be found here:_ https://gems-postit.herokuapp.com/